cnu-2021/cnu-w01-workshop/README.md

 Go back to the GitHub repo, which is now updated with the latest changes.

-- If you had already cloned the repo on your computer before starting the exercise, then go to VSCode, open the Source Control tab (third icon down on the left), click the `...` icon next to "Source Control", and click "Pull", which will download the latest changes from GitHub and update your local repo with these changes.
 - If you have not cloned the repo yet, go back to the first "Driver:" section, and follow the same instructions to clone it.
+- If you had already cloned the repo on your computer at the start of the workshop, then go to VSCode, open the Source Control tab (third icon down on the left), click the `...` icon next to "Source Control", and click "Pull", which will download the latest changes from GitHub and update your local repo with these changes.

+> **Terminal commands:** to pull the changes, in the terminal, make sure you are in the folder `cnu-w01-workshop-group-x-team-y`; if not, navigate to it using `cd`.
+Then, type `git pull origin master` and press Enter.

 Go back to the "Explorer" tab (top icon on the left of VSCode) -- you should now see the files, including the changes that the previous driver just made.
 If you've had any issues with this, please call a tutor.